golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 I commit to make individual arrangements to address disabilities and/or religious needs (e.g. religious events in conflict with class meetings).
 If you have a disability and have an accommodation letter from the Office of Disability Resources, you are encouraged to discuss your accommodations and needs with me as early in the semester as possible; I will work with you to ensure that accommodations are provided as best I can.

 ### Content Considerations
 In order to best engage in our moment as critical makers and thinkers we will approach a diverse array of work with care and curiosity.
-As a result, it is possible that this course may present content that includes nudity and imagery, language, or dialogue that could offend or challenge some students.
+As a result, it is possible that this course may present content that includes nudity or imagery, language, or dialogue that could offend or challenge some students.
 When possible, the professor and students should make the cohort aware of violent or sexual imagery before it is displayed.
 Of course, what is challenging to one person may not be challenging to another, and content warnings are culturally and personally subjective in practice.
 That being said, any of us may have moments when we are uncomfortable due to the content of work presented in class.
 Please do your best to take care of yourself as needed and respect the needs of others when they need to care for themselves.
 If you have a history of PTSD and require accommodations please let me know and I will do my best to accommodate your specific needs.

 # Code of Conduct